safesoftware/FMETraining/README.md

  - Getting Started with the REST API

- - Using an HTTP Caller to make calls to the FME Server
+ - Using a REST Client Tool to Make Calls to the FME Server

  - Interacting with Workspaces

- - Web Services and the REST API
+ - Web Services, Direct URLs, and the REST API

  - Server Administration Tasks